zenlang/vscode-zen/README.md

 ## Features

- - syntax highlighting
+ - Syntax Highlighting
- - basic compiler linting
+ - Basic compiler linting
- - automatic formatting
+ - Automatic formatting

-## Automatic Formatting
+## How to enable Automatic Formatting

-To enable automatic formatting add the `zen` command to your `PATH`, or modify the `Zen Path` setting to point to the `zen` binary.
+To enable automatic formatting add the `zen` command to your `PATH`, or modify the `Zen Path` setting from within VSCode to point to the `zen` binary.